Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Introduction

 While a modular interpretation would be very interesting from a theoretical point of view, higher genus computations as done by Zinger in~\cite{Zinger-reduced-g1-CY} are likely to be hard.
 The genus two blow-up $\tGw$ already involves several rounds of blow-ups, and a localisation computation would inherit the complexity of the blow-up.
 We hope that our construction sheds new light on this beautiful problem and will encourage more mathematicians to work on it.

-On the positive side, we expect this construction to be enough for proving \Cref{conj gv}.
+On the positive side, we hope this construction to be useful for proving \Cref{conj gv}.
 The main difference with \cite{Hu-Li-diagonalization} is that we blow up $\Pic$, instead of blowing up $\Gw$.
 The advantage of blowing up $\Pic$ is that now we have the ingredients used by Chang--Li, Lee--Oh and Lee--Li--Oh to prove \Cref{conj gv} (and therefore \Cref{conj one}) in genus one and two.
-More precisely, we have fairly simple moduli spaces of maps with fields over $\widetilde{\Pic}$, and these can be used to split the virtual class on $\tGw$.
+More precisely, we have fairly simple moduli spaces of maps with fields over $\widetilde{\Pic}$, and these can be used to split the virtual fundamental class on $\tGw$.
 We hope to be able to prove \Cref{conj gv} without having explicit equations of $\Gw$, or a modular interpretation of $\widetilde{\Pic}$.
-We will address this problem in future work. \paragraph{\bf Acknowledgements} We are very grateful to Evgeny Shinder for useful discussions and for his comments on the manuscript.
-The project started after Evgeny Shinder and Ananyo Dan pointed out to us the paper of Rossi \cite{Rossi}.
+We will address this problem in future work. \paragraph{\bf Acknowledgements} We are very grateful to Evgeny Shinder for useful discussions: the project started after Evgeny Shinder and Ananyo Dan pointed out to us the paper of Rossi \cite{Rossi}.
+We also thank Jarod Alper and Michael Wemyss for discussions and for pointing out useful references.

-We thank Aleksey Zinger for very useful correspondence and for detailed explanations on \cite{zinger2011comparison} and Francesca Carocci and Dhruv Ranganathan for suggestions which contributed to an improved exposition.
+We thank Aleksey Zinger for very useful correspondence and for detailed explanations on \cite{zinger2011comparison} and Francesca Carocci, J\'anos Koll\'ar, Dhruv Ranganathan, Robert Rogers, Evgeny Shinder and the anonymous referee for suggestions which contributed to an improved exposition.

+We also wish to express our gratitude to David Rydh for his close reading of this draft, and for his many useful comments, references and also \Cref{thm:univ_flatification}.

+ACR was supported by Fonds Wetenschappelijk Onderzoek (FWO) with reference G0B3123N.
 CM was supported by a Dorothy Hodgkin fellowship.
 EM and RP benefit from the support of the French government “Investissements d’Avenir” program integrated to France 2030, bearing the following reference ANR-11-LABX-0020-01 and the PRC ANR-17-CE40-0014.
 RP was supported by ERC Advanced Grant MSAG.